-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Wellbeing Coordinator. - If the Wellbeing Coordinator is unavailable, the Assistant Principal will take on this role. - If the concerns relates to the conduct of the Wellbeing Coordinator, notify the Principal who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the child safety officer. - If the child safety officer is unavailable, the Principal will take on this role. - If the concerns relates to the conduct of the child safety officer, notify the principal or the South-Eastern Victoria regional office, by contacting sevr@education.vic.gov.au or 1300 338 738, who must then take on responsibility for ensuring our school follows these procedures.